isabella232/data-workbench.en-1/help/home/c-get-started/c-analysis-vis/c-path-browsers/c-path-browsers.md

 ---
 description: A path browser enables you to analyze the sequence in which a particular dimension’s elements were accessed.
-seo-description: A path browser enables you to analyze the sequence in which a particular dimension’s elements were accessed.
-seo-title: Path browsers
 solution: Analytics
 title: Path browsers
 topic: Data workbench